Third National Government of New Zealand: Immigration

 Robert Muldoon continued his Labour predecessor Prime Minister Norman Kirk's policy of arresting and deporting Pasifika overstayers which had begun in 1974.
 Since the 1950s, the New Zealand government had encouraged substantial emigration from several Pacific countries including Samoa, Tonga, and Fiji to fill a labour shortage caused by the post–war economic boom.
 Consequently, the Pacific Islander population in New Zealand had grown to 45,413 by 1971, with a substantial number overstaying their visas.
 The economic crisis of the early 1970s led to increased crime, unemployment and other social ailments, which disproportionately affected the Pacific Islander community.

 In July 1974, Muldoon as opposition leader had promised to cut immigration and to "get tough" on law and order issues.
-He criticized the Labour government's immigration policies for contributing to the economic recession and a housing shortage which undermined the New Zealand "way of life."
-During the 1975 general elections, the National Party had also played a controversial electoral advertisement that was later criticized for stoking negative racial sentiments about Polynesian migrants.
+He criticised the Labour government's immigration policies for contributing to the economic recession and a housing shortage which undermined the New Zealand "way of life."
+During the 1975 general elections, the National Party had also played a controversial electoral advertisement that was later criticised for stoking negative racial sentiments about Polynesian migrants.
 Muldoon's government accelerated the Kirk government's police raids against Pacific overstayers.
 These operations involved special police squads conducting dawn raids on the homes of overstayers throughout New Zealand.
 Overstayers and their families were often deported back to their countries.

 The Dawn Raids were widely condemned by different sections of New Zealand society including the Pacific Islander and Māori communities, church groups, employers and workers' unions, anti-racist groups, and the opposition Labour Party.
-The raids were also criticized by elements of the New Zealand Police and the ruling National Party for damaging race relations with the Pacific Island community.
+The raids were also criticised by elements of the New Zealand Police and the ruling National Party for damaging race relations with the Pacific Island community.
 Critics also alleged that the Dawn Raids unfairly targeted Pacific Islanders since Pacific Islanders only comprised one-third of the overstayers but made up 86% of those arrested and prosecuted for overstaying.
 The majority of overstayers were from Great Britain, Australia, and South Africa.
 The Muldoon government's treatment of overstayers also damaged relations with Pacific countries like Samoa and Tonga, and generated criticism from the South Pacific Forum.
 By 1979, the Muldoon government terminated the Dawn Raids since the deportation of illegal Pacific overstayers had failed to alleviate the ailing New Zealand economy.